SompongSoftwareEnterprise/GMO/test-cases/acceptance/tc-101/3-entrepreneur-view-detail.md

 1. Login as Entrepreneur.
 	* Must login successfully.
-2. Click on REQUEST to view all of the request.
-3. Click on the RequestID that want to check.
+2. Click on the RequestID that want to check.
+3. The status of "สทช.
+1-1/1" should be "Available".
 4. The status of "สทช.
-1-1/1" should be "Available".
-5. The status of "สทช.
 1-1/2" should be "Document Needed".